omnidan/asv/README.md

     $ electron

+And, of course, you can launch apps with it:

+    $ electron path/to/electron/app/
+    $ electron electron_app.asar

 ### Installing Binaries

 Install a few versions, the version given becomes the active electron/atom-shell binary once installation is complete.